lordsonvimal/bake-css/README.md

 - When the project grew and became complex, there were lot of duplicate styles named differently and nobody removes unused style when removing a html segment.
 - Some projects use approx `600 kb` of minified styles not including font and icon set
+- Using third party libraries such as `Tailwind css` or `sylex` is an additional maintenance overhead

-Solution: Use guidelines / utilities like Bake, `Tailwind css` or a design system.
+Solution: Use guidelines / utilities like Bake, or a design system.

 ## How?
 Bake defines classnames in following categories